About

 See the celebration for the Nemora Club's 50th anniversary in 1982 below.

 The building is a former store front that was used for many purposes over the years including a movie theater.
-The tin ceiling from earlier years is still in place.
+A tile from the original tin ceiling can be seen on display.
 One of the most interesting things about the current library is that when the bank on the corner lot next door decided to tear down the 19th century bank building and replace it with a new one, they had to replace the formerly shared wall for us.

 A big event in Oxford history was when we were an actual Presidential whistle stop for Harry S. Truman.